kaniehuest/Scripts-Natas-OverTheWire/README.md

 pip3 install -r requirements
 ```

-## Usage
+## GET ALL PASSWORDS

-Modify the password for the lab inside the script and then run it.
+If you want to get all the passwords for natas run the main script.

 Example:

 ```
-python3 Natas-14-15.py
+python3 main.py
 ```